khushaljethava/khushaljethava.github.io/_posts/2024-11-27-Python-Keywords-and-Identifiers.md

 **Question:**Is python case sensitive when dealing with identifiers?
 **Answers:**Yes, Python is case-sensitive when we are dealing with identifiers.

+---

+## Continue Learning

+- [Python Variables](/posts/Python-Variables/) - Learn how to declare, assign, and manage variables in Python.
+- [Python Data Types](/posts/Data-Types/) - Explore all the built-in data types available in Python.
+- [Basic Syntax](/posts/Basic-Syntax/) - Review Python syntax fundamentals and the interpreter.

 <script type="application/ld+json">
 {